12345-mcpython/Obfuscate/README.md

 Obfuscate is a simple library which provides useful events, utilities, and common code for mod developers.
 Originally created for compatibility in MrCrayfish's mod, this library is now targeted for all mod developers alike. **This mod does not have any content by default.**

+### Be careful

+This unofficial fork updates Obfuscate to 1.18.X.
+If this fork has any problem, don't report this issues to the official Obfuscate GitHub.

 ### Library Features:

 **Manipulate the player's model safely:**